-- ***Pathway Electives or additional requirements 6-7 Semester hour(s)
+- ***Content area Electives or additional requirements 7 Semester hour(s)

 - **Physical Science 3-4 Semester hour(s)

-- This 20-clock- hour experience is offered to help meet the practicum requirement for elementary education in Illinois.
-Interns will observe students in a public elementary school under the guidance of a cooperating teacher.
+- This minimum 26-clock hour experience is offered to help meet clinical and/or observation requirements for education programs in Illinois.
+Seminar students will work one-on-one with students in support positions (tutoring, small group instruction, individual aid) and attend accompanying seminars focused on exploration of individual characteristics of learners and professional standards for teachers.
 Emphasis will be on teaching techniques, classroom dynamics and the effects of student developmental status on behavior and learning.
-A journal noting these factors will be kept by each intern.
-1 Semester hour Lecture/Lab Hours: 1.5 lab/week Notes: This class contains an observation component and requires an Illinois State Police and FBI background check in order to complete requirements for course credit.
+A journal noting these factors will be kept by each seminar student.
+1 Semester hour Lecture/Lab Hours: 2 lab/week Notes: This class contains an observation component and requires an Illinois State Police and FBI background check in order to complete requirements for course credit.

-- ***Student's pathway (intended area of teaching) and transfer school will guide the selection of pathway/elective coursework
+- ***Student's content area (intended area of teaching) and transfer school will guide the selection of content area/elective course work